 Luckily, there is a way to handle the situation of giving critical feedback without looking like the bad guy.
 It is called the “Feedback Sandwich” (AKA the Sh*t Sandwich) and refers to mixing criticism with compliments.

 So, what does actually mean?
-For instance, if you were not satisfied with the worker’s speed used to carry out his task, use a format of compliment -> criticism -> compliment to tell him that.
+For instance, consider that you're a Project Manager you were not satisfied with a Construction Worker’s method used to carry out his task, use a format of compliment -> criticism -> compliment to tell him that.
 This way, he will focus on the compliment and see the criticism as words of encouragement to perform better.

 You want to see it in action?
 Maybe have a look at this clip from The Office.

 Its a display of brutal kindness isnt it?